 - 6. Motions of Censure or No Confidence shall be proposed to a Committee of the Union by one of the following people and methods: - 6.1.
-By a Full Member of the Union, seconded by twenty Full Members of the Union.
+By a Member of the Union, seconded by twenty Members of the Union.
 The petition shall include the signatures or College identification numbers ("CIDs") and printed names, departments and years of the petitioners, - 6.2.
 By the President, - 6.3.
 By the Council Chair, - 6.4.
-Or, when submitted to a Committee other than Union Council, by a Full Member of the Union seconded by two Members of the Committee to which the Motion is being submitted. - 7.
+Or, when submitted to a Committee other than Union Council, by a Member of the Union seconded by a Member of the Committee to which the Motion is being submitted. - 7.
 All Motions of Censure or No Confidence must: - 7.1.
 Name individual officers or representatives, - 7.2.
 State clearly in writing the grounds of the complaints, - 7.3.
 State the nature and conclusions of any relevant investigations undertaken, - 7.4.
 Include details of previous warnings, and - 7.5.
 Include details of any part of the Constitution, Bye-Laws or Policies alleged to have been breached. - 8.
 Upon receipt of the Motion of Censure or No Confidence the relevant authority will: - 8.1.
 If the motion has been received by a body other than Union Council, inform the Union President and the Council Chair that the Motion has been received.
 The Union President and/or Council Chair may decide to move the Motion to Union Council if they feel that venue is more suitable.

-If the Motion is not heard at Union Council, the Council Chair should inform Union Council that the Motion has been received. - 8.2.
+- 8.2.
 Determine the date of the meeting at which the Motion will be heard.
 This may be a regular meeting of the relevant body or it may be an extraordinary meeting.
 The meeting should take place at least 5 clear College days from receipt of the motion, and usually not more than 20 clear College days. - 8.3.
-Take all reasonable steps to inform the defendant of the grounds of the complaint, the procedures laid out in this document and the date of the meeting.
+Take all reasonable steps to inform the defendant of the grounds of the complaint, the procedures laid out in this document and the date of the meeting. - 8.4.

-8.4.
 Invite the Union President and Council Chair to attend the meeting, or send a delegate, once the date of the meeting has been determined.